intel/dps-for-iot/README.md

 	git clone https://github.com/ARMmbed/mbedtls ext/mbedtls
 	git clone https://github.com/01org/safestringlib.git ext/safestring

-> Note: the ext projects are populated the first time DPS is built.
+> The ext projects are populated the first time DPS is built.
 To
 > update these projects you need to manually do a `git pull` or delete
 > the project directory and rerun scons.